20 Top Chinese Snacks You Must Try Today!

 #12 Shaobing

-Shaobing is an unleavened, layered flatbread which is especially popular as a breakfast or snack dish across northern China.
+Shaobing is an unleavened, layered flatbread.
+It is especially popular as a breakfast or snack dish across northern China.
 Shaobing can be served plain or with a sweet or savoury filling such as red bean paste or meat.
 It is commonly eaten alongside milk or tea.

 Shaobing